geophf/logic-programming/prolog/quantum/README.md

 ![Nielsen and Chuang](imgs/nielsen-chuang.jpeg)

-So, what do I do, besides sue the bejeezis out of every company know to man, like any red-blooded American would?
+So, what do I do, besides sue the bejeezis out of every company known to man, like any red-blooded American would?

 I reads me the book, that's what I do!